Plan With Your Advisor

 Meeting Annual Distribution Requirements

 Clients who have private foundations may occasionally have difficulty meeting the foundation’s annual federal payout obligation.
 Perhaps the private foundation has not received sufficient applications within its focus area, or a favored project is not quite ready to proceed.
-In these situations, the private foundation can create a Donor Advised fund at the Eau Claire Community Foundation and contribute all or part of the current year’s required distribution to the fund.
-Because the Foundation is a public charity, this contribution to the Foundation is a “qualifying distribution” that counts towards the federal payout requirement.
+In these situations, the private foundation can create a Donor Advised fund at ECCF and contribute all or part of the current year’s required distribution to the fund.
+Because ECCF is a public charity, this contribution is a “qualified distribution” that counts towards the federal payout requirement.
 The private foundation’s trustees can then recommend grants from the Donor Advised fund as needed.

 Identifying Worthy Charities

 With more than 1.5 million public charities in existence nationwide, and thousands locally, it can be difficult for private foundations, particularly those with no staff and few volunteers, to identify the most worthy agencies.
-In such a case, the private foundation could create a fund at the Eau Claire Community Foundation and then ask our grant-making staff to develop a portfolio of charities for the private foundation’s consideration and recommendation.
+In such a case, the private foundation could create a fund at ECCF and then ask our grant-making staff to develop a portfolio of charities for the private foundation’s consideration and recommendation.

 Making Grants Anonymously

 For any number of reasons, a private foundation might want to support a nonprofit anonymously.
-If so, the private foundation could establish a Donor Advised fund at the Eau Claire Community Foundation, and then recommend that a grant from the fund be made anonymously to the ultimate beneficiary.
+If so, the private foundation could establish a Donor Advised fund at ECCF, and then recommend that a grant from the fund be made anonymously to the ultimate beneficiary.
 All of the private foundation’s grants are public information.
-The Eau Claire Community Foundation’s grant lists are also public, but the Foundation is not required to specify which fund was the source of a particular grant.
+ECCF’s grant lists are also public, but is not required to specify which fund was the source of a particular grant.

 • ECCF vs. Charitable Gift Fund